Lecture – Rigidity Theory for Frameworks and Polytopes

 The prerequisits are minimal.
 I will assume a good grasp of linear algebra and some fundamental graph theory (connectivitiy, planarity, handshaking lemma, etc).
 For the second part of the lecture some background knowledge on polytopes (definition, combinatorics) can be advantageous, but we will also recall the essentials.

-Lecture notes
+Lecture material

 • 0 - Introduction (notes)